 What to Do If AutoComplete Feature Does Not Work in Excel?

 Occasionally, you will discover that the autocomplete feature for cell values in Excel fails.
-In this part, I will show you a scenario where the AutoComplete fails to provide your desired output.
+In this part, I will show you a scenario where AutoComplete is not working to provide your desired output.
 Take a look at the picture below in order to have a clear idea.

 Here, I need to search for the fruit Grape next to Guava in the string.
 But if I write “Gr” in the last row, it will not show the whole word “Grape.”
 The AutoComplete will not work in this case.